Starting a business with an occupational disability

 - 1.Discuss your plans with UWV

-- 2. Examine the opportunities of your plan
+- 2. Research your plan

 - 3. Whether or not to start as a zzp’er with an occupational disability